amaurremi/ownership-types/README.md

 The example programs in the paper illustrate the restrictiveness of ownership types by including statements that would be allowed in a language like Java, but will fail in the presence of the ownership type system.

-Those lines are commented out in the test programs here, and you can uncomment them to see that the type checking works.
+The lines with the failing statements are commented out in the test programs, and you can uncomment them to see that the type checking works.

 ### Reduction
 According to the syntax, a program consists of a list of classes, a list of local variables, and a main expression to be evaluated.
-When running a program `owni` will output the contents of the store as they are after the expression has been evaluated.
+When running a program, the interpreter will output the contents of the store after the expression has been evaluated.

 ## Notes on the language